Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/control-camera.md

 ![Control camera 01](images/assign_inputactions_to_inputreceiver.png)

 Add the code to control the rotation of the camera.
-Right-click on the project window and select **Create > C#** Script to create the asset.
+Move to the Inspector window, click **Add component** button and select **New Script** Script to create the asset.
 Change the asset name to `PlayerControler`.

 ![Create Player Controller component](images/create_playercontroler_component.png)